What is a Volcano?

-A volcano is a vent or an opening in the earth’s crust through which molten rock material, rock fragments, ash, steam and other hot gases are emitted slowly or forcefully in the course of an eruption.
+It is an opening in crust of earth through which rock fragments, steam, molten rock material, lava, and other hot gasses are gradually or violently ejected during an eruption.

-Such vents or openings occur in those parts of the earth’s crust where rock strata are relatively weak.
+These openings occur where rock strata are relatively weak.

-When this magma is thrown out from the magma chamber to the earth’s surface it is known as lava.
+When this magma comes to the earth’s surface it is known as lava.

 Volcanoes are classified on the basis of the nature of volcanism.